cmelchior/jervis-ffb/docs/skills.md

 - [ ] Whirling Dervish, Fungus the Loon
 - [ ] Wisdom of the White Dwarf, Grombrindal, the White Dwarf
 - [ ] Yoink!, Scrappa Sorehead

+# Special Skills

+This is not really skills, but more like "Special Rules".
+Unsure exactly how to track these.

+- [ ] Bugman's XXXXXX
+- [ ] Keen Player